[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 Walker (1907), Willis B. Walker, and recently to Donald Nielson

-(c1968) who built the Mountain Village Mobile Home Park on the
+(c1968) who built the Mountain Village Mobile Home Park on the property.

-property.
-The barn was torn down when the mobile home park was built.
+side of the road was torn down when the mobile home park was built.

 The residence became unoccupied and was allowed to deteriorate and